 Vitamin K, vitamin C, magnesium, and phosphorus are other important nutrients for bone health.

 Dark, leafy greens, such as kale, arugula, watercress, and collard greens, are perhaps the best nondairy sources of calcium.
 These greens are also high in magnesium, which is helpful for maintaining bone integrity, and vitamin K, which is needed for bone metabolism.

 Although spinach is usually included in this group, it contains oxalic acid, which makes the human body unable to absorb its calcium.

 The sun is our main source of vitamin D. However, eating fatty fish such as salmon is another great way to get vitamin D.

 According to the National Institutes of Health (NIH), one 3-ounce serving of salmon will provide you with 447 international units (IU) of vitamin D. The recommended minimum intake of vitamin D is 400 IU daily.

 Canned salmon includes the softer (edible) bones of the fish, meaning it’s loaded with calcium.

 Tuna is another fatty fish loaded with healthful vitamin D. It also contains high amounts of other beneficial nutrients like potassium, magnesium, and omega-3 fatty acids.
 And because it comes canned, it’s easy to find, easy on the wallet, and simple to add to your diet.

 While we’re on fish, you can’t go wrong with catfish.
-It’s perhaps the least expensive variety of fish, and it’s also one of the highest in vitamin D, containing 425 IU in one 3-ounce filet.
+It’s perhaps the least expensive variety of fish, and it’s also one of the highest in vitamin D, containing

 Of all the tree nuts you can find at the grocery store, almonds have the highest amount of calcium per serving.
 You can get the same calcium benefits in butter form.
 As a bonus, almond butter has no cholesterol and is lower in fat and higher in protein than peanut butter.